The impact of quark masses on pQCD thermodynamics: Results

 Figure~\ref{fig:1} shows a comparison of calculations for the pressure at different orders for 2+1 flavors at vanishing temperature.
 As customary, we plot the Stefan-Boltzmann-normalized (SB) pressure.
 The red band is taken from Ref.~\cite{Kurkela:2009gj} (see also Ref.~\cite{Fraga:2013qra}), where the authors assumed massless light quarks but a non-vanishing strange quark mass (The light quark mass effects are, of course, expected to by minor.).
 This plot quantifies the effect from higher order contributions.
 As expected, at vanishing temperature they are less severe, even though the pressure is non-ideal even for very high densities.

 In Figure~\ref{fig:2} we show the normalized pressure for different numbers of flavors varying the baryon chemical potential and keeping the temperature fixed at $T=300$ MeV.
-We illustrate the results for different quark masses: the left plot in Fig.~\ref{fig:2} shows the difference in the normalized pressure $p/p_{SB}$ between the results for massless quarks and those for non-vanishing quark masses with $m_q=200$ MeV (a commonly encountered mass scale in lattice calculations).
-The difference in the normalized pressure is roughly $\sim 12\%$, so that direct comparisons to lattice data with unphysical quark masses should be done with caution.
-The right plot in Fig.~\ref{fig:2} shows the difference in the normalized pressure $p/p_{SB}$ between the massless case and the physical mass case for 2+1 and 3 flavors.
-This difference in the normalized pressure is less than $1\%$, which shows that temperature effects easily dilute mass effects that are stronger in the cold and dense case (see Refs. \cite{Fraga:2004gz,Kurkela:2009gj}).
+We illustrate the results for different quark masses: the upper plot in Fig.~\ref{fig:2} shows the difference in the normalized pressure $p/p_{SB}$ between the results for massless quarks and those for non-vanishing quark masses with $m_f=200$ MeV (a commonly encountered mass scale in lattice calculations).
+The difference in the normalized pressure is roughly $\sim 9\%$, so that direct comparisons to lattice data with unphysical quark masses should be done with caution.
+The lower plot in Fig.~\ref{fig:2} shows the difference in the normalized pressure $p/p_{SB}$ between the massless case and the physical mass case for 2+1 and 3 flavors.
+This difference in the normalized pressure is less than $1\%$, which shows that temperature effects easily dilute mass effects that are stronger in the cold and dense case (see Refs.~\cite{Fraga:2004gz,Kurkela:2009gj}).
+Both of the plots in Fig.~\ref{fig:2} unfold the behaviour of the pressure for a number of 2 (top) and 3 (bottom) flavors with all have the same mass of 1 GeV.

+We investigate the same situation where the normalized pressure is plotted over the temperature in Fig.~\ref{fig:2a}.
+This time the difference for the 2-flavor case with increased masses of $m_f=200$ MeV (upper plot in Fig.~\ref{fig:2a}) is larger.
+For the lowest illustrated temperature of $T=150$ MeV it amounts to almost $\sim 70\%$ at very low temperature.
+Note that at this temperature and for $\mu_B=400$ MeV $\alpha_s\sim0.54$.
+For 3 flavors with physical quark masses compared to massless quarks (lower plot in Fig.~\ref{fig:2a}) there is also an increase that is approximately $\sim 11\%$ at $T=150$ MeV and $\mu_B=400$ MeV.
+In both plots a drastic deviation again appears for increased quark masses of $m_f=1$ GeV.

-In Fig.~\ref{fig:3} the normalized pressure for $\mu_B=0$ (left) and for $\mu_B=400$ MeV (right) is depicted and compared to lattice simulations \cite{Borsanyi:2012cr} and results of other perturbative investigations that include higher-order effects, for illustration.
+In Fig.~\ref{fig:3} the normalized pressure for $\mu_B=0$ (top) and for $\mu_B=400$ MeV (bottom) is depicted and compared to lattice simulations \cite{Borsanyi:2012cr} and results of other perturbative investigations that include higher-order effects, for illustration.
 Of course, higher-order corrections are expected to modify appreciably our simplified description.
 However, taken as a toy model, this description is not far from lattice results within the interesting regime in temperature.
-The green band on the left plot of Fig.~\ref{fig:3} again illustrate the large effects that can be brought by the inclusion of heavier quarks.
+The green bands on the plots of Fig.~\ref{fig:3} again illustrates the large effects that can be brought by the inclusion of heavier quarks.

 Finally, another comparison can be made by introducing the pressure difference

 In Fig.~\ref{fig:4} we show the so-called scaled pressure difference which is the pressure difference, Eq.~\eqref{eq-ScaledPressure}, normalized by $T^4$, which eliminates all contributions to the pressure that do not depend on $\mu$.
 Notice that lattice data only includes corrections up to order $\mu^2$.
 Again, taken as a simplified model, our description captures well the dependence on $\mu$ including quark mass effects of this quantity as a function of temperature.